An early look at the top 25 college football teams for 2021

 Way-Too-Early Top 25 College Football Rankings for 2021

 Nick Saban has to retool the depth chart and coaching staff once again, but it’s safe to assume the Crimson Tide will be back in the mix to win it all.
-If Mac Jones departs to the NFL, Bryce Young – the No. 1 quarterback recruit in the 2020 signing class – will take over.
-Whoever replaces Steve Sarkisian as offensive coordinator has to break in new (but very talented) weapons at the skill positions.
-Jase McClellan, Roydell Williams and Trey Sanders will get first crack at the carries left behind by Najee Harris (and potentially Brian Robinson), with John Metchie III, Jahleel Billingsley and a cast of talented youngsters vying for opportunities at receiver.
-The trenches need to be restocked with Alex Leatherwood, Deonte Brown and Landon Dickerson likely off to the NFL.
-The defense will return largely intact, with linebacker Dylan Moses and cornerback Patrick Surtain the most likely candidates to leave for the next level.
+With Mac Jones departing to the NFL, Bryce Young – the No. 1 quarterback recruit in the 2020 signing class – will take over under center.
+Former Houston Texans head coach Bill O'Brien will replace Steve Sarkisian as offensive coordinator and is tasked with breaking in new (but very talented) weapons at the skill positions.
+Jase McClellan, Roydell Williams, Brian Robinson and Trey Sanders will get first crack at the carries left behind by Najee Harris, with John Metchie III, Jahleel Billingsley and a cast of talented youngsters vying for opportunities at receiver.
+The trenches need to be restocked with Alex Leatherwood, Deonte Brown and Landon Dickerson off to the NFL.
+The defense will return largely intact, but defensive lineman Christian Barmore, linebacker Dylan Moses and cornerback Patrick Surtain have left for the next level.
 After a strong freshman season, linebacker Will Anderson should emerge as one of the top pass rushers in the SEC, and as usual in Tuscaloosa, standout recruiting classes (especially 2020 and ’21) will replenish some of the question marks.
 The Crimson Tide open with Miami in Atlanta, but the road schedule is tough, headlined by games at Auburn, Florida and Texas A&M.

 5. Ohio State

 Ryan Day will have several key players to replace from the team that crushed Clemson in the Sugar Bowl and played for the national championship.
 However, as expected in Columbus, the Buckeyes will quickly reload and return as the team to beat in the Big Ten.
-Justin Fields is likely to head to the NFL, leaving 2020 four-star recruits C.J.
+Justin Fields is headed to the NFL, leaving 2020 four-star recruits C.J.
 Stroud and Jack Miller III and ’21 five-star prospect Kyle McCord to battle to pilot Day’s high-powered offense.
-Chris Olave could leave early for the NFL, but Garrett Wilson and freshmen Jaxon Smith-Njigba, Gee Scott Jr. and Julian Fleming are back.
-Master Teague headlines the backfield if Trey Sermon departs, while incoming freshman TreVeyon Henderson is also expected to push for snaps.
-The line is also expected to suffer some losses – likely guard Wyatt Davis – but there’s plenty of talent to build around in ’21.
-The defense will have its share of losses, as eight of the top 10 tacklers in 2020 were seniors.
-Additionally, other players could leave early for the NFL, which means co-coordinators Kerry Coombs and Greg Mattison will have to lean even more on end Zach Harrison, tackle Taron Vincent and cornerback Sevyn Banks.
+Chris Olave passed on the NFL to join Garrett Wilson and freshmen Jaxon Smith-Njigba, Gee Scott Jr. and Julian Fleming in the nation's top receiving corps next season.
+Master Teague headlines the backfield with Trey Sermon departing, but incoming freshman TreVeyon Henderson is also expected to push for snaps.
+The line suffered some losses – guard Wyatt Davis and center Josh Myers – but there’s plenty of talent to build around in ’21.
+The defense will have its share of losses, as only three of the top 10 tacklers in 2020 are back.
+Coordinator Kerry Coombs will have to lean on end Zach Harrison, tackle Haskell Garrett and cornerback Sevyn Banks to quickly reload this group in spring workouts.
 The Buckeyes host Oregon for a huge non-conference showdown in September and face road trips to Minnesota, Michigan, Nebraska and Indiana next fall.

 6. Iowa State

 The Cyclones continued to reach new heights under Matt Campbell in 2020.
 The program earned its first trip to the Big 12 title game, finished with nine wins (the program’s highest victory total since 2000 and has recorded a winning mark in Big 12 play for four consecutive years.
 Campbell’s program is positioned for another run at the conference title game in 2021, as quarterback Brock Purdy, running back Breece Hall and receiver Xavier Hutchinson are back to headline the offense.
-Tight end Charlie Kolar (44 catches) will be one of the best in college football if he returns in 2021.
+Tight end Charlie Kolar (44 catches) is poised to push for All-America honors.
 Additionally, a line that allowed only 14 sacks is slated to return intact next fall.
 Iowa State’s defense has finished in the top three in the Big 12 in scoring defense in each of the last four years and will be strong once again with linebacker Mike Rose, safety Isheem Young and edge rusher Will McDonald (10.5 sacks) back to anchor this unit under coordinator Jon Heacock.
 The schedule features a home showdown against Iowa and conference games in Ames against Oklahoma State, TCU and Texas.
 Iowa State plays at Oklahoma and West Virginia next fall.

 The Bearcats should be the top Group of 5 team once again in 2021.
 Coach Luke Fickell has guided this program to a 31-6 record over the last three years, and the ’21 schedule features big-time opportunities to make a statement against Indiana and Notre Dame in non-conference play.
 There’s little doubt Cincinnati has one of the nation’s top defenses, but the offense showed marked improvement in ’20.
 Quarterback Desmond Ridder was the catalyst for that jump in production, helping this unit jump from 5.7 yards per play to 6.7 in ’20.
 The skill talent is in good shape with Alabama transfer Jerome Ford (483 yards) slated to replace Gerrid Doaks as the No. 1 running back, and Ridder’s receiving corps is slated to return seven of the top eight targets from last season.
 The top concern on offense rests in the trenches after James Hudson departed early to the NFL.
 Cincinnati has led the AAC in scoring defense for three consecutive years, and even with coordinator Marcus Freeman taking over at Notre Dame, this unit shouldn’t slip too far on the stat sheet.
 Safeties James Wiggins and Darrick Forrest, linebacker Jarell White and lineman Elijah Ponder are off to the NFL, but a strong foundation remains, including end Myjai Sanders (seven sacks) and cornerback Ahmad Gardner who should be All-American candidates in ’21.